DawoodRomeo/TryHackMeCTF/intermediate nmap.md

 ## **Objectives:**

-In this Room, we have to log in th machine and catch the flag into the machine by using the Nmap Tool.
+In this Room, we have to log in to machine and catch the flag by using the Nmap Tool.
 So, now let go to the Process

 ## **Step 1:**